Register to get access to free programming courses with interactive exercises

 Mixins HTML: Preprocessor Pug

-There's quite a large number of similarly structured blocks when designing a site.
+There is quite a large number of similarly structured blocks when designing a site.
 Imagine a catalog for an online store.
 It can consist of hundreds of cards, which differ only in terms of their data.
-When developing the old-fashioned way, without templating, all these cards will be made using the “copy-paste” method.
-It's not perfect, but it works.
-That's what it feels like until the cards change.
+When developing the old-fashioned way without templating, we make all these cards using the copy-paste method.
+It is not perfect, but it works.
+That is what it feels like until the cards change.
 Any addition/removal of elements will result in hours or even days of work to change the layout.

-It seems unbelievable, but these sorts of situations aren't as rare as they may seem.
-Therefore, it's important for developers to learn how to work with repeating portions of code.
+It seems unbelievable, but these situations are not as rare as they may seem.
+Therefore, developers need to learn how to work with repeating portions of code.

-Pug uses mixins, a construct that allows you to define and insert code in any part of a layout, in order to reuse the layout.
-This is a great solution for creating components.
+Pug uses mixins, a construct that allows you to define and insert code in any part of a layout to reuse it.
+It is a handy solution for creating components.

-We'll use a button component as an example.
-This is an uncomplicated construct that can consist of just one tag.
-We use the keyword mixin, naturally, to create a mixin, followed by whatever name you like for the mixin itself.
-While it's up to you to choose the name, it's important to give it a good name.
-All the HTML we need is stored inside the mixin.
-In this case, it's one <button> tag:
+We will use a button component as an example.
+It is an uncomplicated construct that can consist of just one tag.
+We use the keyword mixin to create a mixin, followed by whatever name you like.
+We store all the HTML we need inside the mixin.
+In this case, it is a <button> tag:

 mixin buttonOrder